epfl-ada/ada-2021-project-adacadabra/README.md

 <hr>

 ### Proposed additional datasets:
-- Speakers metadata : Using the provided parquet file, the informations (gender, age, occupation, nationality, religion ...) of each speakers were extracted (cf. `SPEAKERS_METADATA/Retrieve_metadata.ipynb`) The parquet file was converted into a pandas dataframe and the QIDs into meaningful informations thanks to the lookup table provided.
+- Speakers metadata : Using the provided parquet file, the informations (gender, age, occupation, nationality, religion ...) of each speakers were extracted (cf. `SPEAKERS_METADATA/Retrieve_metadata.ipynb`) The parquet file was converted into a dataframe and the QIDs into meaningful informations thanks to the lookup table provided.

 - Newspapers metadata : The web domains of all entries URLs have been extracted and grouped into a domain dataframe.
-Using the package [python-whois](https://pypi.org/project/python-whois/), registered informations for the fields "organization, country, state, city" have been retrieved and added to the domain dataframe.
+Using the package [python-whois](https://pypi.org/project/python-whois/), registered informations for fields "organization, country, state, city" have been retrieved and added to the domain dataframe.
 It has been saved in a pickle file (cf. `NEWSPAPER_METADATA/whois_results.pkl`).
 The whole process is shown in the notebook `NEWSPAPER_METADATA/whois_requests.ipynb` which also includes figures about data representativity.
 <hr>

 ### Methods: